 8. Underestimating the value of GIFs and memes

 A driving factor toward team management success is getting to know your team members and really understanding what they’re about.
 While this is much easier when done face-to-face, how to bond with a remote team involves a different approach.
 A good alternative for expressing sentiments, mannerisms, and personality when communicating with your remote employees could be implementing the use of GIFs and memes.

 The little looped videos and images have become an important visual communication tool as of late.
 Encouraging the use of these visual tools is not only good for entertainment value but can help you and your remote teams understand each other on a more personal level—just make sure that the content is SFW (that’s internet lingo for ‘safe for work’ for those who don’t know).

 One of your priorities as a manager or team leader is to create a culture of inclusion within your team.
 Not only do you have to know your team members, but they should also know each other.

-It may be a little more tricky with a distributed team because they don’t have the chance to bump into each other in the elevator or chat during lunch time.
-A team management technique you could try is to create these water cooler moments virtually by scheduling video calls between various members of your team.
+It may be a little more tricky with a distributed team because they don’t have the chance to bump into each other in the elevator or chat during lunchtime.
+A team management technique you could try is to create these water-cooler moments virtually by scheduling video calls between various members of your team.
 And if possible, encourage remote employees who live near each other to meet up every so often to work together or even go for a coffee.

 10. Not helping them to thrive

 Just because someone works from home or a cafe, it doesn’t mean they don’t have their own goals to accomplish.
-Your remote employees are still employees, and they still have a career path to follow and ambitions to fulfill.
+Your remote employees are still employees, and they still have a career path to follow and ambitions to fulfil.

 Developing your team members’ knowledge and skill sets, and helping them grow within the business is imperative for keeping them engaged and continuing their loyalty.
 Setting your team up for success is pretty much a given for any team leader or manager, remote or not.